JoeJDLaw/company_junction/cursor_rules.md

 ---

-## 8) Small, Reversible Changes
+## 8) Change Management Philosophy
-- Each PR = one focused change.
+- PRs can include **multiple related changes** if they solve connected problems.
+- Scope creep is acceptable when it reduces overhead or improves coherence.
-- Rollback plan required for each optimization.
+- Rollback plans are optional — use Git history for recovery.
-- No scope creep (follow phase/version naming).
+- Large or multi-scope PRs must be clearly documented with reasoning.

 ---